odhran-kainos/blog/posts/1 - Code Reviewing My Earliest Surviving Program.md

 demonstrably improve the code from the awkward patterns that were necessary back in 2004.

-Hopefully you've enjoyed the journey!
+Hopefully you've enjoyed the journey, and are as fascinated as I am by the code and way the field has changed since then.
+What does the your earliest surviving code look like?
+Put it on-line and post a link in the comments!

 [Open-Source Scala]: https://github.com/lihaoyi